 Yes, several of them.
 If you’re a gardening enthusiast, you are probably looking for something more than a general or multipurpose compost.
 The most comprehensive peat-free ranges are produced by Melcourt, Dalesfoot, Growmoor and Fertile Fibre.

 Yes, but at the moment few companies make a peat-free ericaceous compost.
 Look out for SylvaGrow ericaceous compost which is widely available.
 Dalesfoot make an ericaceous compost made from sheeps’ wool and bracken.
 Growmoor make one with added seaweed.
+Miracle-Gro is launching a peat-free ericaceous compost this year.

 Peat usage is not the only aspect of compost manufacture with environmental impacts.
 A new initiative by the Horticultural Trades Association (HTA) is seeking to assess all aspects of the compost supply chain and specifically assign scores out of 20 for each of: water usage, energy usage, social compliance, effects on habitat and diversity, pollution, renewability and resource use efficiency.
 A calculator is available on the HTA website which manufacturers can use to assess the environmental impact of the composts they produce.